vagnersant/eliasdorneles.github.io/site/blog/the-power-of-a-good-template.md

 And this is just awful, for a variety of reasons:

-1. it doesn't have a nice help, so people have to read the code to understand what it does
+1. it doesn't have a nice help, so people would often need to read the code to understand what it does
 2. the code isn’t obvious, one has to keep in mind details about sys.argv
 3. it is hard to change when you have more arguments